Self-playing Adversarial Language Game Enhances LLM Reasoning: Introduction

-Towards more general and objective self-reasoning-improvement methods, we are inspired by the advancement from AlphaGO~\citep{silver2016mastering} to AlphaGO Zero~\citep{silver2017mastering}, in which the player's intelligence continuously promotes without any human knowledge via self-play.
-Analogically, we expect to set up a language game where LLMs can improve their reasoning capacities from self-play.
-Although language games have attracted increasing attention~\citep{lewis2017deal,hausknecht2020interactive,abdulhai2023lmrl,ma2023red,xu2023exploring,wu2024enhance}, most of them are specially designed with many customized rules, in lack of the generalization ability to improve the general capacities of LLMs.
-Among a few general-target language games including red-teaming~\citep{ma2023red}, negotiation~\citep{lewis2017deal}, and bargain~\citep{abdulhai2023lmrl}, additional human judgments or reward models are required for outcome determination, which posts challenges on the efficiency and effectiveness of large-scale self-play sampling.
+Towards more general and objective self-reasoning-improvement methods, we are inspired by the advancement from AlphaGO~\citep{silver2016mastering} to AlphaGO Zero~\citep{silver2017mastering}, in which the game agents' intelligence continuously promotes via self-play without any human knowledge.
+Analogically, we expect to set up a language game where LLMs can improve their reasoning capacities via reinforcement learning (RL) during self-play.
+Although language games have attracted increasing attention in natural language processing~\citep{lewis2017deal,hausknecht2020interactive,xu2023exploring,wu2024enhance}, most of them are specially designed with customized game rules, in lack of the generalization to improve the general language capacities of LLMs.
+Among a few general-target language games including red-teaming~\citep{ma2023red}, negotiation~\citep{lewis2017deal}, and bargain~\citep{abdulhai2023lmrl}, additional human judgments or reward models are required for outcome determination, which posts challenges on the efficiency and effectiveness of large-scale self-play RL training.
+Recent studies have raised interest in entity- or word-based language games, such as \textit{20-Question}~\citep{zhang2023entity} and \textit{Guess-My-City}~\citep{abdulhai2023lmrl} , which provide not only straight-forward word-level outcomes but also language universality by traversing the game word from comprehensive vocabularies.
+However, unlike the GO game, these word-based games are out of the adversarial scheme, limiting the game intensity and self-play learning effectiveness.